ruimouradev/ft_transcendence/README.md

 public API behind an API key with rate limiting.
 The stats, match history and leaderboards, the email service for verification and password reset, and the bot accounts the AI seats play under, created at startup.
+Challenges: growing a full-stack template into our own auth flow without dragging its dead weight along, and keeping the 42 login alive through an expired application secret and the quirks of the intra callback.

-**Vinicius, frontend.** <!-- TODO(Vinicius): review and complete, especially the challenges -->
+**Vinicius, frontend.**
 Built the browser client: home, login, register and the account screens, the lobby and join screens, and the game room with the card rendering, the turn indicators, the wild color pick and the seven target pick, the winner screen and the reaction bubbles.
-The WebSocket client that drives the table, the profile and avatar upload, the stats and leaderboard screens, the API key screen, and the site theme and the design system components with Tailwind.
+The WebSocket client that drives the table, the profile and avatar upload, the stats and leaderboard screens, the API key screen, and the site theme and the design system components with Material UI.
+Challenges: learning TypeScript and React on the project itself, and driving the whole table from a single WebSocket state feed with React 19, where the usual socket libraries did not fit and the client had to be written by hand.

-**Alexandre, real-time and AI.** <!-- TODO(Alexandre): review and complete, especially the challenges -->
+**Alexandre, real-time and AI.**
 Built the realtime layer that runs the rooms: seats, per-player broadcasting, reconnection with grace periods, one seat per player across rooms, authentication on the socket, the turn clock, the